 You can easily find forums and several Stackoverflow threads answering any questions on any problems related to Bootstrap, unlike the tailwind community, which is still growing and has gained popularity only recently.

-Adding Tailwind CSS with Bootstrap
+Can you use Tailwind CSS with Bootstrap?

 You can use Tailwind with Bootstrap in your projects.
 This allows you to use both features and make stunning websites.

-tailwind.config.js file manually or use
+tailwind.config.js file or use

 npx tailwindcss init.